MarcBrede/trajectory_prediction/README.md

 ![One vehicle being guided to its target position while avoiding four obstacle](./output/example_plots/1.gif)

 ![Two vehicles being guided to their target positions while avoiding one obstacle](./output/example_plots/20.gif)

+## Acknowledgement
+I would like to thank [Yining Ma](https://github.com/yininghase), as we stared this project together.